- Apple Carplay or Android Auto on any motorcycle - March 26, 2023

-Seems simple thing, and it is, but I have a couple of tips to share.
+Securing a bag to a bike is simple thing, but I have a couple of tips.

 I have tried numerous types of straps, flat, round, thin and thick.
 The most versatile I have come across is the design below.